Nymphenburg Palace Park: The fountains in front of the palace and on the garden side

 The fountains are still operated by pumping stations that are driven by water wheels and have been in operation since the beginning of the 19th century.

 The city-side fountain receives its water from the pressure pumps in the St John’s Pumping Tower (Johannis-Brunnturm) of the palace building, which are driven by three colossal water wheels.
-On elector Maximilian I Josephs order in 1802 Joseph von Baader redesigned and in 1807 eventually replaced the pump that had been built by Franz Ferdinand Albert Graf von Wahl in 1716.
+On elector Maximilian I Joseph's order in 1802 Joseph von Baader redesigned and in 1807 eventually replaced the pump that had been built by Franz Ferdinand Albert Graf von Wahl in 1716.
 The facility largely retains its original condition.

 The garden-side fountain had its predecessor in the Flora-fountain, which dominated the Baroque garden parterre.
 It was built from 1717 to 1722.
 Its large, octagonal marble basin was adorned with numerous figures made of gold-plated lead by the Flemish sculptor Guillielmus de Grof.
 In addition to the large statue of Flora, putti and animal figures once existed, some of which were arranged in teasing positions.
 The fountain was demolished at the beginning of the 19th century due to the simplification of the Garden parterre by Ludwig von Sckell, its remains have since disappeared.
 Today's fountain is operated by a pressure line from the Green Pump House in the village.